How to Record a Meeting When You're Not the Host

 Share the Recording

-Want your colleagues to watch or listen to the conversation?
-Copy the link to share the recording with anyone within or outside of your organization.
+To share the discussion with colleagues, simply copy the secure link to distribute the recording to anyone within or outside your organization.

-Have an important meeting to record?
+Need to record an important meeting?
 Sign up for Komodo and set up the desktop app or Chrome extension in minutes.
-Then, capture anything from meetings to presentations to asynchronous messages for your team.
+Then capture anything from team meetings to presentations to asynchronous messages—all with unlimited recordings on the free plan.